soffner/gizmo_carver/myreadme.txt

      by integrating the volume density of H2. save it as a txt file.
      NOTE: this column density is not the same as the column density used in step 6: that was local to the particle.
 This is along the LOS to the observer.

 14.)
-Ratio of the mom0 map of CO 1-0 to H2 column density will give you the conversion factor X_CO
+Ratio of the H2 column density to the mom0 map of CO 1-0 will give you the conversion factor X_CO

+15.)
+To get a map of optical depths, run raadmc with the keyword tracetau.
+Use radmc_tau.py script (in gizmo_carver/default_files) to get the max optical depth in each spaxel (2D map).

 gizmo_carver original documentation below: